-Professionally I have worked in Outdoor Education for over 20 years, often but not exclusively with young people with emotional and behavioural difficulties in residential care.
-Through this I have become interested in Adventure Therapy and qualified as a counsellor.
-I am now an Associate Trainer with MIND.
+Before working as an outdoor counsellor and trainer, I worked for over 20 years as a teacher and care worker with young people experiencing emotional and behavioural difficulties who were living in residential care.
+Through this I became interested in Adventure Therapy and qualified as a person-centered counsellor in 2004.

-Currently I am completing an MA in Outdoor and Experiential Learning with Cumbria University.
-My dissertation has focused on the therapeutic use of the outdoors.
 Other qualifications include: Diploma in Counselling, PGCE in Primary Education, Mountain Leadership (ML (Summer) , Canoeing (Level 2 Coach), Climbing (Single Pitch Supervisors Award) and 2 day First Aid for remote locations.
 I am also DBS checked.